 Note: Do not install or remove the memory module when the system is in the suspend mode.
+Note: Actual dialogue box shown above may appear slightly different.

 Power Button Action

 The notebook PC's power button can be set to turn off the system or activate the suspend mode.